mind2minds/myurltopdf/README.md

 -----------------------
 To generate pdf follow these simple steps.

-To generate pdf from raw html call myhtmltopdf(html,options,callback). see example below the right syntex
+To generate pdf from raw html call myhtmltopdf(html,options,callback).
+See the example below for the right syntax.

 ```shell
 var myurlpdf = require("myurltopdf");